sgall17a/encodermenu/README.md

 # don't use brackets on the function name
 ```

- ##

 ## How to get data out of the system.

 An integer or a string  is returned by the functions get_integer and selection.
 Both of these functions  have a parameter called field.
-The fields is used as the key to store the value in a global dictionary.
+The fields is used as the key to store the value in a global dictionary menu_data.

 Since the data dictionary is global it can accessed by other functions.

 ### Hardware abstraction functions

-These functions are provided  as a form of hardware abstraction in case you wnat to us different libraries from  SSD1306_i2c,  rotary-irq library.
+These functions are provided  as a form of hardware abstraction in case you want to use different libraries from  SSD1306_i2c and  rotary-irq library (which I think is probably unlikely)

 **set_encoder(minimum_value, maximum_value,increment)**